toniclecb/springbootregistration/readme.md

   - Create the method to find all registers
   - Change the method to find all registers to use pageable
   - Adding sorting on the find method
+  - Create tests units for find all method